Oldman Formation: Lithology

 The Oldman Formation is composed primarily of light-colored, fine-grained sandstones.
 They are upward-fining, lenticular to sheet-like bodies that are yellowish, steep-faced and blocky in outcrop.
 The formation also includes lesser amounts of siltstone and mudstone.

 Depositional environments

 The sediments of the Oldman Formation were deposited in fluvial channels (the sandstones) and a variety of channel margin, overbank and floodplain environments (the siltstones and mudstones).
 The formation is about 40 m thick at Dinosaur Provincial Park in southeastern Alberta.
 It thickens toward the southwest, and northwestern Montana appears to have been the primary source of the sediments.

 Relationship to other units

 The Oldman Formation is a member of the Belly River Group (also known as the Judith River Group).
 It conformably overlies the Foremost Formation, and is separated from the overlying Dinosaur Park Formation by a regional disconformity.
 The sediments of the Oldman are superficially similar to those of the Dinosaur Park, which was included in the Oldman Formation prior to the recognition of the disconformity.
 The two formations can also be distinguished by petrographic and sedimentologic differences.

+In Central Montana, The Oldman Formation is equivalent to the upper part of the Mclelland Ferry Member, as well as the Woodhawk and Coal Ridge Members of the Judith River Formation.
+It is also believed to be equivalent to parts of the Two Medicine Formation in Western Montana.